-Recordings will be available a couple of days after each webinar, via your Members’ Space dashboard.
+Recordings and summaries are available via your Members’ Space dashboard.

 Monday 8th June